SUP Beginner Program

 Private Class: Please refer to our booking system for the up-to-date price and date.

 Blue Sky Eco Tour

-Want to enjoy a relax and wonderful holiday away from the buzzing downtown?
-Join our Blue Sky ECO Tour to escape the city and explore the wounderful nature!
+Want to enjoy a relaxing holiday away from the buzzing downtown?
+Join our Blue Sky ECO Tour to escape the city and explore the wonderful nature!